Michael Johnson’s Grand Slam Track files for bankruptcy after troubled debut season

 A general overall aerial view of the Ansin Sports Complex, the site of the Grand Slam Track Miami.

-LOS ANGELES – Michael Johnson’s troubled Grand Slam Track athletics circuit filed for bankruptcy protection on Thursday, saying that the move was necessary to stabilize finances after a crisis-hit inaugural season.
+LOS ANGELES – Michael Johnson’s troubled Grand Slam Track athletics circuit filed for bankruptcy protection on Dec 11, saying that the move was necessary to stabilise finances after a crisis-hit inaugural season.

-US Olympic legend Johnson launched Grand Slam Track earlier this year with the bold goal of transforming athletics, promising a concentrated format featuring more frequent head-to-head races between the world’s best athletes.
+The US Olympic legend launched Grand Slam Track earlier in 2025 with the bold goal of transforming athletics, promising a concentrated format featuring more frequent head-to-head races between the world’s best athletes.

-However, the circuit stalled amid financing issues, with Johnson forced to cancel the fourth and final leg of the circuit in Los Angeles following meets in Kingston, Miami and Philadelphia.
+However, the circuit stalled amid financing issues, with Johnson forced to cancel the fourth and final leg in Los Angeles following meets in Kingston, Miami and Philadelphia.

-In a statement on Thursday, Grand Slam Track said the circuit had filed for Chapter 11 bankruptcy protection in the US state of Delaware in order to “position the league for sustainable long-term growth.”
+In a statement on Dec 11, Grand Slam Track said the circuit had filed for Chapter 11 bankruptcy protection in the state of Delaware to “position the league for sustainable long-term growth.”

-“GST intends to utilize the Chapter 11 process to stabilize its finances, implement a more efficient cost and operating model, and position GST for long-term success,” the statement said.
+“GST intends to utilise the Chapter 11 process to stabilise its finances, implement a more efficient cost and operating model, and position GST for long-term success,” it said.

-The league, founded by Johnson in 2024, aimed to capitalize on the sport’s popularity following the Paris Olympics.
-When Grand Slam Track was announced, they disclosed US$30 million in funding from investors, including Winners Alliance, backed by billionaire Bill Ackman.
+The league, founded by Johnson in 2024, aimed to capitalise on the sport’s popularity following the Paris Olympics.
+When Grand Slam Track was announced, it disclosed US$30 million (S$38.7 million) in funding from investors, including Winners Alliance, backed by billionaire Bill Ackman.

-Following its inaugural event in Kingston, Jamaica, in April, GST had initially scheduled three additional races in various US cities.
-But later reports emerged indicating the circuit was facing financial difficulties.
-Participating athletes also had not yet received prize money from the initial event.
+Following its inaugural event in Kingston, Jamaica in April, GST had planned three more races in US cities.
+But reports later indicated financial trouble, and athletes had yet to receive prize money from the first event.

 The inaugural season came to an abrupt halt following the cancellation of the final event.
-Johnson later disclosed in an interview with Front Office Sports that the cancellation was due to a “major, major cash flow issue” that arose after a key investor withdrew following the first event.
+Johnson later disclosed in an interview with Front Office Sports that this was due to a “major, major cash flow issue” that arose after a key investor withdrew following the first event.

 “Grand Slam Track was founded to create a professional platform that reflects the talent and dedication of this sport’s athletes,” Johnson said.